mborho/silozippr/README.md

 * add the credentials for your CouchDb.
 You can of course use free CouchDB services like [IrisCouch](http://www.iriscouch.com/service) or [Cloudant](https://cloudant.com/#!/solutions/)!
 * add your login data into the app section
 * to setup twitter delivery, got to http://dev.twitter.com to create an app and add the required tokens to the twitter part of json.config
-* to enable Superfeedr enter your login and password to the Superfeedr part of the config.json

 #### Process monitoring
 It's recommended to use a process monitor like [Supervisord](http://supervisord.org/) to run SiloZippr.